 There are three items of Japanese Imperial regalias essential to ascend to the throne of the emperor: “mirror”, “sword” and “comma-shaped bead (jewel of jade)”.
 I chose two of them, “mirror” and “sword” to argue the power of things that are made by accomplished craftsmen.
-This might be the area which human-being can keep as raison d’etre, to survive the coming era of the domination of robots and Artificial Intelligence.
+This might be the area in which human-being can retain its raison d’etre, to survive the coming era of the domination of robots and Artificial Intelligence.

 It is time that we can look at the traditional craft to enhance the ability of human-being, making things by hand and find a way to co-exist with those highly intelligent robots or machines.